khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 africa_economies: The dataset used for this analysis “Africa_economies.csv”.
 Contains economic data including GDP, population, and sectoral contributions for each African country.

-country_info: The dataset “country_info.csv” includes country-specific information such as capital cities, political stability, tax rates, climate, and key infrastructure details.
+country_data: The dataset “country_data.csv” includes country-specific information such as capital cities, political stability, tax rates, climate, dominant language in the nation and key infrastructure details.

 ### Tools